apenella/go-ansible/README.md

 The `DefaultResults` struct, located in the `github.com/apenella/go-ansible/pkg/execute/result/default` package, serves as the default output manager for command execution within the _go-ansible_ library.
 It implements the [ResultsOutputer](#resultsoutputer-interface) interface, providing functionality to handle command output as plain text.

 The `DefaultResults` struct reads the execution output line by line and applies a set of [transformers](#transformer-functions) to each line.
-These _transformers_, specified during the instantiation of a new `DefaultResults` instance or when configuring the [DefaultExecute](#defaultexecute-struct) executor, allow for the enrichment or modification of the output according to specific requirements.
+A _transformer_ allows you to enrich or modify of the output according to your specific requirements.
+You can specify the _transformers_ during the instantiation of a new `DefaultResults` instance or when configuring the [DefaultExecute](#defaultexecute-struct) executor.
+Here you have an example of how to specify them when creating a new instance of [DefaultExecute](#defaultexecute-struct):

 ```go
 exec := execute.NewDefaultExecute(